theogf/AugmentedGaussianProcesses.jl/docs/src/userguide.md

 There is two available likelihoods for multi-class classification:
 - The [`SoftMaxLikelihood`](@ref), the most common approach.
 However no analytical solving is possible
 - The [`LogisticSoftMaxLikelihood`](@ref), a modified softmax where the exponential function is replaced by the logistic function.
 It allows to get a fully conjugate model, [**Corresponding paper**](https://arxiv.org/abs/1905.09670)

+### More options

+You can also write your own likelihood by using the [following template](https://github.com/theogf/AugmentedGaussianProcesses.jl/tree/master/docs/src/template_likelihood.jl).

 ### Inference